-David has collaborated in various chamber music performances with Shmuel Ashkenasi, Alberto Lysy, Roger Chase, Simon Keenlyside, Arianna Zukerman, Ilya Kaler, Roberto Diaz, Paul Colletti, Mathieu Dufour and Ricardo Morales and has been invited to perform with the Rembrandt Chamber Players, Chicago Chamber Musicians and relishes playing continuo for the Bach Week Festival.
+David has collaborated in chamber music performances with Shmuel Ashkenasi, Alberto Lysy, Roger Chase, Simon Keenlyside, Arianna Zukerman, Ilya Kaler, Roberto Diaz, Paul Colletti, Mathieu Dufour and Ricardo Morales, and has been invited to perform with the Rembrandt Chamber Players and Chicago Chamber Musicians, and relishes playing continuo for the Bach Week Festival.
 He has also made a guest appearance with Corky Siegel’s Chamber Blues.

-An enthusiast of new music, David has performed numerous compositions written especially for him and the Trio, including premieres of seven Trio’s by members of the Chicago Composers Consortium, an award winning work dedicated to the trio by young ASCAP winner Conrad Tao, a Chamber Music America Award commission with composer Laura Elise Schwendinger and works by Stacy Garrop, Mischa Zupko, Janice Misurell-Mitchell, Ravinia commissioned works for the Lincoln Bicentennial by James Crowley, Eric Sawyer and Lawrence Dillon.
-In 2015 the Trio commissioned a work from Colombian composer, Juan Antonio Cuellar which they recorded in Bogota, Colombia.
-He has also worked with George Crumb, Augusta Read Thomas, Terry Reilly, Michael Nyman, Chen Yi, Zhou Long, Pierre Jalbert, Shulamit Ran, and Joan Tower.
-He has served on the board of Music in the Loft, an organization that was dedicated to pairing up and coming young composers and performers.
-He is currently the vice president of the Society of American Musicians a non for profit Competition based in Chicago.
+An enthusiast of new music, David has performed numerous compositions written especially for him and the Lincoln Trio, including premieres of seven trios by members of the Chicago Composers Consortium, an award winning work dedicated to the trio by young ASCAP winner Conrad Tao, a Chamber Music America Award commission with composer Laura Elise Schwendinger and works by Stacy Garrop, Mischa Zupko, Janice Misurell-Mitchell, and Ravinia-commissioned works for the Lincoln Bicentennial by James Crowley, Eric Sawyer and Lawrence Dillon.

-Valuing the importance of cultural diversity in music, David is a passionate supporter of the Chicago based Chinese Fine Arts Society and the Korean Sejong Cultural Society which in 2015 commissioned three works based on Korean themes to be premiered at the University of Chicago and recorded by the Lincoln Trio.
+Valuing the importance of cultural diversity in music, David is a passionate supporter of both the Chicago-based Chinese Fine Arts Society and the Korean Sejong Cultural Society, which in 2015 commissioned three works based on Korean themes premiered at the University of Chicago and recorded by the Lincoln Trio.

-While performing with the Balanescu Quartet David was involved in numerous projects including recording the CD, “Arabian Waltz” with the renowned Oud player Rabih Abou Khalil and recording the sound track for the movie “Angels and Insects”.
+While performing with the Balanescu Quartet, David was involved in numerous projects including recording the CD “Arabian Waltz” with the renowned oud player Rabih Abou Khalil, and the sound track for the movie “Angels and Insects.”

-His teachers included Margaret Moncreiff, Moray Welsh and Antonio Lysy at the Royal Northern College of Music where he founded the Argyll String Quartet and was the recipient of the Terrance Weill and Leonard Hirsch Quartet prizes and the Lady Barbirolli Chamber Music Award.
+David’s teachers included Margaret Moncreiff, Moray Welsh and Antonio Lysy at the Royal Northern College of Music where he was the recipient of the Terrance Weill and Leonard Hirsch Quartet prizes and the Lady Barbirolli Chamber Music Award.
 He also studied with William Pleeth, Ralph Kirshbaum and Christopher Bunting.
-He completed his studies at the International Yehudi Menuhin Music Academy in Switzerland where he studied with Radu Aldulescu and toured throughout Europe with Yehudi Menuhin and the Camerata Lysy.
+He completed his studies at the International Yehudi Menuhin Music Academy in Switzerland and toured throughout Europe with Yehudi Menuhin and the Camerata Lysy.